jordi-fontan/English/duolingo/course6/6-19-News.md

 - The *spies* will be in *jail* for many years.
 - The spy will go to *court* at ten in the morning
 - It's very easy for spirs to cross the border.
+- Though it's not dangerous here, many people have guns.
+- The spy will stay in jail until he goes to court.
+- The spy always carries two guns.